seanorourke7/FlooringCalc/README.md

 The tool takes several inputs from the user and calculates the size of the area being worked and how many boxes will be needed to cover said area.
 It also calculates any discount that may be currently available.
-In this instance it will be either 3 for 2 or 4 for 3.
+In this instance it will be either 3 for 2,  4 for 3 or a percentage off offer.